themesberg/flowbite-svelte/src/routes/ratings/index.md

 <Htwo label="Total and rating props" />

-<p>The default rating icon is a star.
-Set the total and rating props.</p>
+The default rating icon is a star.
+Set the total and rating props.

 <ExampleDiv>
 <Rating total="5" rating="4.66" />